-“Cooperating Non-Contracting Party” or “CNCP” means any non-Member of the Commission, which voluntarily ensures that vessels flying its flag fish in a manner which conforms with the Conservation and Management Measures adopted by the IOTC and have completed the application process to become a Cooperating Non-contracting Party to the IOTC, as detailed in Appendix IV of the IOTC Rules of Procedures, [and which the Commission has endorsed];
+“Cooperating Non-Contracting Party” or “CNCP” means any non-Member of the Commission, which voluntarily ensures that vessels flying its flag fish in a manner which conforms with the Conservation and Management Measures adopted by the IOTC and have completed the application process to become a Cooperating Non-contracting Party to the IOTC, as detailed in Appendix III of the IOTC Rules of Procedures, [and which the Commission has endorsed];

-“Developing State” means a State that is a CPC and whose developing status has been defined under United Nations standards, as provided by the Human Development Index (include ref here); and the Gross National Income status provided by the World Bank (include ref here);
+“Developing State” means a State that is a CPC whose developing status has been defined under United Nations standards and includes least developed States and Small Island Developing States.;

+“Fish Stocks” or “Stocks” means tuna stocks and highly migratory species referenced in Article 5 and listed in Annex 1;

+“Fishing Opportunity” means, in the context of allocations, access rights of CPCs to catch a share of a given fish stock managed by the IOTC, which may be determined on the basis of portions of catch, biomass, or shares based on fishing effort.

-“IOTC area of competence” means the area under the IOTC mandate as set out in Annex A of the Agreement;
+“IOTC Area of Competence” means the area under the IOTC mandate as defined in Article II of the Agreement and set out in Annex A to the Agreement;

-“IOTC Management Procedures” means IOTC Resolutions adopted for the management and conservation of species under the mandate of the IOTC;
+“IOTC Management Procedures” means IOTC Resolutions adopted for the sustainable exploitation of harvested stocks through a set of formal actions, usually consisting of data collection, stock assessment (or other indicators), and harvest control rules, able to iteratively and adaptively provide robust decisions to manage a fishery. ;

 “Member” means a Member of the Commission as specified in Article IV of the Agreement;

-“New Entrant” means a State who was not a CNCP at the time this Resolution was adopted, and which has submitted its instrument of accession to the IOTC after the adoption of this Resolution;
+“New Entrant” for the purpose of this Resolution, means a State which was neither a Contracting Party nor a CNCP at the time this Resolution was adopted, and which has submitted its instrument of accession to the IOTC after the adoption of this Resolution;

-“Non-Coastal State” means a State whose exclusive economic zone is not adjacent to or included in the IOTC area of competence;compliance” means
+“Non-Coastal CPC” means a State or associate member not situated wholly or partly within the IOTC Area of Competence;

+“Serious non-compliance” means … Article 7.2

 “Scientific Committee” means the permanent committee provided for in Article XII.1 of the Agreement;

-“Small Island Developing States” or “SIDs” are States whose status has jointly been defined by the UN and the OECD (include ref here).
+“Small Island Developing States” or “SIDs” are States whose status has been defined by the United Nations;.

+“Stock Assessment Cycle” means a cyclical schedule of stock assessments approved by the Commission for scientific advice provided by the Scientific Committee related to the status of fish stocks listed in Annex A in its stock assessment reports for such stocks.
+Stock Assessment cycles may vary by stock;

-“TAC” means the Total Allowable Catches established by the Commission for a species under its mandate and caught in the IOTC Area of Competence;
+“TAC” means the Total Allowable Catches established by the Commission following a management evaluation process for a stock listed in Annex A and caught in the IOTC Area of Competence;

+“TAC Period” means the period for which a TAC for a given fish stock remains valid and unchanged by the Commission.
+The TAC Period is determined by the Commission and usually follows the same schedule as the Stock Assessment Cycle.

 Article 2.
 PURPOSE

 .
-The Allocation Regime contained in this Resolution shall form the basis and manner for the Commission to determine allocations of fish species and for sharing these fishing opportunities among CPCs and New Entrants in a fair, equitable and transparent manner.
+The Allocation Regime contained in this Resolution shall form the basis and manner for the Commission to determine and share allocations of fish stocks listed in Annex 1 and caught in the IOTC Area of Competence among CPCs in a fair, equitable and transparent manner.

 Article 3.
 GUIDING PRINCIPLES